u241c/u241c.github.io/README.md

 # Newsfeed

 A simple web app that pulls Url news articles the "The Guardian".
-The Guardian is British news.
+The Guardian is British news which is owned by the Scott Trust Limited.
+The Guadian targets well educated liberal audience an average age of 44.

 ## Technologies used
 - HTML5